A new home or a new loan. Which is easier to find?

 - If interest rates fall, the size of your minimum repayments will too.

-- Standard variable loans allow you to make extra repayments.
+- Standard variable loans generally allow you to make extra repayments.
 Even small extra payments can cut the length and cost of your mortgage.

 - Basic variable loans often don’t come with a redraw facility, removing the temptation to spend money you’ve already paid off your loan.